Choice and State Law

 Though the third group remains aloof from the philosophic discussion, it is important because it effectively removes many concerned people of faith from opposing the “secular only” public education model.
 This group tends to overlook not only the evangelistic opportunities inherent within every religious school, but they fail to see the ways in which a secular education diminishes the intellectual preparation of their children.

 If the above perspectives are narrow, how do I conceive a broader discussion?
 Each group brings valid concerns to the table.
 Public employees should not teach our children “all that is true”, yet since one’s religious beliefs speak to every aspect of life, secular education is inadequate if it makes any attempt to be thorough.
 School choice is opening the door to redefine the view of public’s education, yet charter schools and magnet schools that receive direct government funding are just as bound by First Amendment restrictions to remain secular due to concerns of conscience.
+The church-state problem is inherent within our current paradigm of public education.
+A new paradigm must be established in which public education is viewed as a narrow body of concerns (such as basic reading, writing, mathematics, and civics skills) that may be achieved within schools of diverse religious views.

 Joint Venture Schools